GTM: A General Time-series Model for Enhanced Representation Learning of Time-Series Data: Experiments

 \subsection{Ablation tests}

-We conduct a series of ablation experiments on long-term forecasting tasks for different prediction lengths to evaluate the effectiveness of key components in the GTM model.
-We use a baseline version of the GTM model without the frequency domain analysis module and compare it with an advanced version that lacks the knowledge attention modules.
+We conduct ablation experiments on long-term forecasting tasks across different prediction lengths to evaluate the key components in the GTM model.
+We use a baseline version of the GTM model without the frequency-domain analysis module and compare it with an advanced version that lacks the time-granularity-aware modules.
 By also comparing both with the complete GTM model, we gain insights into the impact of these key design elements.

-Table \ref{table:forecasting ablation} shows the average long-term forecasting results for each dataset.
+Figure~\ref{fig:ablation} shows the average forecasting results for each dataset.
 The complete GTM model outperforms all other models in every test.
 The advanced GTM model ranks second.
-This demonstrates that the combination of temporal and frequency domain analysis, especially, the knowledge attention modules helps the GTM model effectively learn distribution representations from MTS datasets with varying time granularities.
-More details of ablation tests are listed in Appendix \ref{appendix:ablation}
+This demonstrates that combining temporal and frequency-domain analysis, especially time granularity-aware modules, enables the GTM model to effectively learn distribution representations from TS datasets with varying time granularities.
+More details of ablation tests are given in Appendix~\ref{appendix:ablation}.